marklagendijk/node-toogoodtogo-watcher/README.md

   --version  Show version number                                       [boolean]
 ```

-## Displaying the notifications in the Windows notification center
+## Configuring Apprise notifications

-By default Windows doesn't display the notifications in the notification center.
-You can enable this by doing the
-following steps.

-1. Go to 'notifications & actions settings' (`Windows key`, type 'notifications', `enter`)
-2. Click on the 'toast' app at the bottom of the screen.
+[Apprise](https://github.com/caronc/apprise) is software for sending notifications.
+It supports many services.

+### Running
+The easiest way to run the watcher together with Apprise is to use the Docker Compose setup, specified below.

+### Configuration

+1. Find your notification service and read the Apprise documentation for that service.
+2. Follow any prerequisite steps as specified in the documentation.
-3. Enable the 'show in action center' checkbox.
+3. Create an 'url' in the format specified in the documentation.
+4. Add the url to the "apprise.services" section and specify the 'format'.

-## Configuring Telegram notifications
+## Configuring the interactive Telegram bot

 1. Open a Telegram chat with `BotFather`.
 2. Follow the instructions to create your own bot.